ZH-heng/technology_development/README.md

 **Dataset and source code for paper "Revealing the Technology Evolution of Natural Language Processing: A Scientific Entity-Centric Perspective".**

 This study analyzes the technology evolution of the NLP field from a scientific entity perspective.
-This project includes relevant codes for entity recognition and datasets, along with programs for entity normalization and calculating entity impact.
+Our work includes the followig aspects:
+<li>We utilize pre-trained language models to identify technology-related entities.
+Additionally, we have developed a semi-supervised data augmentation technique to increase the number of training samples and improve the model's robustness.
+This approach has been demonstrated to enhance entity recognition accuracy, achieving an F1 score of 87.00 for the final model.
+<li>We have developed a semi-automated approach to normalize entities extracted from papers, then randomly sample entity pairs for human judgment on whether they refer to the same entity, achieving a precision of 91.30.
+<li>Considering that researchers often combine different methods to address a research problem, we measure the impact of technology-related entities by constructing co-occurrence networks of them and computing their z-scores.
+<li>After completing the above preparation work, we analyze the annual changes in the number of entities, the situation of high-impact new entities, and the variations in the popularity degree and speed of top entities.

 ## 2. Directory structure